Frequently Asked Questions

 Where else can I go for help?

-There are hundreds of useful articles, tutorial, and resources on the internet to help with web accessibility.
+There are hundreds of useful articles, tutorial, and resources on the Internet to help with web accessibility.
 Browse the Help section of this website for suggestions.
-If you’re looking for help with a specific issue, please contact the Web Accessibility Team.
+If you’re looking for help with a specific issue, please contact the IT Accessibility Team.
 We’ll be happy to assist you.

 Are there any tools I can use to test my site?